myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 ---
-title:
+title: Choosing a data analytics and reporting technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Data analytics and reporting
+# Choosing a data analytics and reporting technology

 ## What are your options when choosing analysis, visualization, and reporting methods?
 There are several options for analysis, visualizations, and reporting in Azure, depending on your needs: